top of page

 The Tualatin real estate market is made up of predominantly detached, single-family housing.
 The way the city permits work, this is the main type of housing allowed.
 The city is working to make changes to the Tualatin Development Code to allow for a more diverse mix of housing, including duplexes or multiple homes on one lot, which will better reflect the community's needs.

 If looking to buy a home and move to Tualatin, Oregon, you will find that the housing market is very competitive.
 Tualatin's great location and amenities make it one of the more desirable places to live in the Portland Metro area.
 It will take a knowledgeable mortgage broker and realtor to navigate the challenging housing market and get your offer accepted.
 I would love to help you with the mortgage.
-Reach out today to get pre-approved for a mortgage and out shopping for a home to make living in Tualatin a reality for you.
+EMAIL ME today to get pre-approved for a mortgage and out shopping for a home to make living in Tualatin a reality for you.

 Best Neighborhoods in Tualatin Oregon